AbuTalha3/Odin---recipies/README.md

 5. Push to the branch (`git push origin feature/awesome-feature`).
 6. Create a new Pull Request.

+## Star it!
+If you like the project give it a star!

 ## Credits

 This app is part of The Odin Project's curriculum, designed to help learners practice `HTML`, `CSS`, and `JavaScript` skills.